Akame1981/SecureChat/docs/server-documentation.md

-# SecureChat Server Documentation
+# Whispr Server Documentation

-This document describes the SecureChat server codebase and its API.
+This document describes the Whispr server codebase and its API.

 ---

 ## Overview

-The SecureChat server is built with FastAPI and provides endpoints for sending and receiving encrypted messages.
+The Whispr server is built with FastAPI and provides endpoints for sending and receiving encrypted messages.
 It supports Redis for persistent, ephemeral message storage and rate limiting, with an in-memory fallback if Redis is unavailable.

 ---